azuqua/node-token-sockjs/README.md

 ## Cleanup

-Sockjs does not support cookie based authentication or the passing of query parameters on a websocket HTTP upgrade request so it is not possible to entirely disallow a websocket connection.
+Sockjs does not support cookie based authentication nor the passing of query parameters on a websocket HTTP upgrade request so it is not possible to entirely disallow a websocket connection.
 However, it is possible to force sockets to authenticate before they're allowed to do anything.
 If a socket does not identify itself within a certain amount of time it can be forced to disconnect.
 This module allows for setting a TTL on unauthenticated sockets in this manner.

 ```
 // set a 5 second TTL